Buurmester House: Architecture

 The building is via two diagonal bays attached to a narrow, parallel rear wing on the other side of an equally narrow courtyard.
 The courtyard is to the north bordered by Fortunstræde 1.
-The entire complex was listed in the Danish registry of protected buildings and places in 1945.
+The entire complex was listed on the Danish registry of protected buildings and places in 1945.

 Today

 The building was as of 2008 owned by Trekantområdets Ejendomsselskab.
 The basement contains a retail space.